 Fosterage is the practice of a noble raising the child of another noble.

-In 129 AC, Prince Jacaerys Velaryon agreed with the Prince of Pentos to have two youngest brothers, Prince Aegon and Prince Viserys Targaryen, fostered by the prince at Pentos.
-Their ship, the Gay Abandon, was attacked by the Triarchy on route.
-Aegon escaped back to Dragonstone with his dragon, Stormcloud, Viserys was taken captive.
+Late in 129 AC, Prince Jacaerys made arrangements for the safety of his step-sisters and half-brothers.
+Rhaena Targaryen was sent to be the ward of Lady Jeyne Arryn at the Eyrie, taking with her three dragon eggs.
+Jacaerys also arranged for the Prince of Pentos to foster his half-brothers, Prince Aegon and Prince Viserys Targaryen, until Rhaenyra had secured the Iron Throne.
+However, their ship, the Gay Abandon, was attacked by the Triarchy on route to Pentos.
+Aegon escaped back to Dragonstone with his dragon Stormcloud, but Viserys was taken captive and assumed dead.

 Lord Randyll Tarly wished to have his eldest son and heir, Samwell, be fostered by Lord Paxter Redwyne at the Arbor.
 Randyll brought Samwell with him on a trip to the Arbor, but after Paxter's twins Horas and Hobber, bullied him, Lord Randyll brought him back home.
 Samwell's mother later revealed to him Samwell had supposed to remain at the Arbor to serve as Paxter's page and squire and, if he had pleased Paxter, would have been betrothed to his daughter, Desmera.